Irish Free State offensive: Aftermath

 Nowhere, however, did the Republicans manage to re-take any territory lost on the first two months of fighting.
 Moreover, with the exception of county Kerry and a few other localities, the anti-treaty guerrilla campaign failed to gather momentum and by 1923, was largely reduced to small scale attacks and acts of sabotage.

 It took eight months of intermittent guerrilla warfare after the fall of Cork before the war was brought to an end, with victory for the Free State government.
 In April 1923, Liam Lynch was killed.
 His successor as anti-Treaty commander, Frank Aiken, called a ceasefire on 30 April and a month later, ordered his men to "dump arms" and go home.

 The intervening period was marked by the death of leaders formerly allied in the cause of Irish independence.
 Commander-in-Chief Michael Collins was killed in an ambush by anti-treaty republicans at Béal na mBláth, near his home in County Cork, on 22 August 1922.
 Arthur Griffith, the Free State president died of a brain haemorrhage ten days before.
 The Free State government was subsequently led by William Cosgrave and the Free State Army by General Richard Mulcahy.
 On the Republican side, leaders such as Rory O'Connor, Liam Mellows, Joe McKelvey, Erskine Childers and Liam Lynch lost their lives in the guerrilla phase of the war.

 This phase of the war, much more than the conventional phase, developed into a vicious cycle of revenge killings and reprisals as the Republicans assassinated pro-treaty politicians and the Free State responded with the execution of Republican prisoners.
-(See Executions during the Irish Civil War).